ampl/mp/doc/rst/modeling-numerics.rst

 Mathematical Programming solvers typically work with finite-precision numbers, which leads to concerns on numerical stability.
+While general numerical stability is a well-established topic, below we highlight some common points for non-smooth models.

 Importance of tight bounds: "big-M" constraints
 **************************************************